Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 • Backups — all of the automatic backups from the past 14 days, along with options to restore a backup or manually create a backup.

-• Tools — a variety of tools to clear your cache, search and replace your database, enable WordPress debug mode, add password protection and more.
+• Tools — a variety of tools to clear your cache, search and replace your database, enable WordPress debug mode, add password protection, and more.

-• Redirects — a tool to easily set up redirects (Kinsta don’t use Apache, so you can’t use the .htaccess file for redirects.
+• Redirects — a tool to easily set up redirects (Kinsta doesn’t use Apache, so you can’t use the .htaccess file for redirects.
 However, this tool makes it really easy to set them up).

 • IP Deny — lets you block specific IP addresses or ranges of IP addresses.